 This book is intended to provide practical experimental laboratory procedures for a wide range of carotenoids producing microorganisms.
-Although not an exhaustive treatise, it provides a detailed "step-by-step" description of the most recent developments in applied biotechnological processes useful for screening and selection of carotenoids producing microorganisms, construction of new carotenoids biosynthetic pathways, and extraction and analysis of carotenoids.
-The detailed protocols are cross-referenced in the Notes section, providing special details, little problems, troubleshooting, and safety comments that may not normally appear in journal articles and can be particularly useful for those not familiar with specific techniques.
+Although not an exhaustive treatise, it provides a detailed "step-by-step" description of the most recent developments in applied biotechnological processes useful for screening and selection of carotenoids producing fungi, and construction of new carotenoid biosynthetic pathways.
+The detailed protocols are cross-referenced in the Notes section, providing special details, little problems, trouble-shooting, and safety comments that may not normally appear in journal articles and can be particularly useful for those not familiar with specific techniques.